tc39/proposal-intl-numberformat-v3/README.md

 nf.formatRange(-0.25, 0.50);  // "-25% – 50%"
 ```

 When both sides of the range resolve to the same value after rounding, the display will fall back to the approximately sign (see below).
+The automatic approximately sign will occur only if `signDisplay` is set to `"auto"`; otherwise, the user's requested `signDisplay` will be used.

 ```javascript
 const nf = new Intl.NumberFormat("en-US", {